Archetypum/tum-perl/CONTRIBUTING.md

 Please consider next rules of writing if you want to help tum-perl:

-- TODO: write rules of writing
+- TODO: understand our rules of writing Perl.

+- Do not use other CPAN modules in your code unless you really need them.

+- Don't forget about POD!

 ## Pull Requests